kernelmachine/quality-filter/README.md

 `Filter.ipynb`: reproduce the quality filter in the paper

-`Figures.ipynb`: reproduce other figures in the paper
+`Additional Figures.ipynb`: reproduce other figures in the paper